The Washington State University General Catalog

 Students may repeat a course in which they have received a grade of C- or below, or a withdrawal (W), or when a course may be repeated for additional credit.
 Students may enroll more than once in the same course in any given term (fall, spring, or summer) provided that the particular periods of enrollment do not overlap and that other conditions for allowed repeats are met.

 1. Repeating courses graded C- or below.
 To attempt to improve the cumulative grade point average, a student may repeat courses in which a C- or below was received.
-When such a course is repeated, only the last grade contributes to the grade point average and total hours earned.
+When such a course is repeated, only the last grade contributes to the grade point average and total credits earned.
 Students may repeat a course graded C- or below one time at WSU.
 At WSU, additional repeats may be allowed only by special permission of the academic unit offering the course.
 Students in the professional programs (MBA, Medicine, Pharmacy, or Veterinary Medicine) may be held to additional restrictions as described in their student handbooks or catalog materials.

 2. Repeats are allowed as transfer credit from another institution.
 However, the series of repeats and grades is retained on the student’s academic record.